jsuites/jsuites/content/docs/v4/toolbar/fontawsome.md

-title: JavaScript toolbar
+title: JavaScript toolbar: Font Awesome Integration
-keywords: Javascript, toolbar, custom icons, fontawsome
+keywords: Javascript, toolbar, custom icons, font awesome
-description: How to integrate fontawsome to the javascript toolbar.
+description: How to integrate font awesome to the javascript toolbar.

 JavaScript toolbar
 ==================

-How to integrate with fontawsome
+How to integrate with fontawesome
 --------------------------------

-Alternativelly to material icons, you can integrate any webfont iconset to your javascript toolbar.
-The following example shows how to integrate with fontawsome.
+Alternatively to material icons, you can integrate any webfont icons to your javascript toolbar.
+The following example shows how to integrate with fontawesome.

 ```html
 <html>